srowles/go-game-of-life/README.md

 http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 You start with a two dimensional grid of cells, where each cell is either alive or dead.
-When calcuating the next generation of the grid, follow these rules:
+When calcuating the next generation of the grid, follow these rules (NB a neighbour includes diagonals):

    1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
    2. Any live cell with more than three live neighbours dies, as if by overcrowding.